Which Is A Nonrenewable Resource

 Step-by-Step or Concept Breakdown

 Identifying and categorizing nonrenewable resources follows a clear scientific and practical framework that can be broken down into three logical stages.
-But the first stage involves examining the origin and formation timeline of the material.
+The first stage involves examining the origin and formation timeline of the material.
 Resources that require millions of years of heat, pressure, tectonic activity, or organic decomposition are automatically classified as nonrenewable.
 The second stage focuses on extraction versus replenishment rates.
 If a substance is removed from the Earth significantly faster than natural processes can replace it, it falls into the nonrenewable category.
 Geologists and economists use reserve-to-production ratios to calculate how long known deposits will last under current consumption patterns.

 Real Examples